-A New Year means new Multiple Award Schedule (MAS) Solicitation Refreshes, and 2026 is off to a running start.
-GSA is planning significant changes with Refresh #31, including making Transactional Data Reporting (TDR) mandatory for all GSA MAS contractors.
-This is a big move for the MAS Program because Commercial Sales Practices (CSP) and reporting will no longer be a part of the Solicitation.
-GSA also plans to make several other updates surrounding clause provisions and specific Large Categories.
-If this is all new to you, don’t panic yet—we’ll review everything you need to know below so you’re ready for Refresh #31 and its subsequent Mass Modification.
+This probably isn't the first time you're hearing about Multiple Award Schedule (MAS) Solicitation Refresh #31, but it might be the first time you're hearing of GSA's latest updates to the Refresh since the timeline was extended to March/April.
+GSA is planning significant changes with Refresh #31, including making Transactional Data Reporting (TDR) mandatory for all GSA MAS contractors, and proposing strict AI provisions.
+This is a big move for the MAS Program because Commercial Sales Practices (CSP) and reporting will no longer be a part of the Solicitation, and contractors may have to rethink the way they use AI.
+GSA also plans to make several other updates surrounding the Startup Springboard Program, clause provisions, and specific Large Categories.
+Since GSA is giving industry a brief opportunity to comment on the AI provisions, it's important you know what's to come in the next few months.

 GSA has slowly rolled out Transactional Data Reporting (TDR) since the pilot was created in 2016.
 As a reminder, TDR was created to collect transaction-level data on products and services through the MAS Program.
 It serves as an alternative form of reporting from the legacy Commercial Sales Practices (CSP).